 2. You will be more confident about communicating your strengths to others because you value your own uniqueness.

 This is just the start!
-Many organizations and businesses use strength-based training to develop teams, but it is also great for individuals and couples.
+Many organizations and businesses use the dead or alive casino game strength-based training to develop teams, but it is also great for individuals and couples.

 If you are interested in learning more about your strengths Northshore & Southshore Wellness is partnering with Wendy Hornung, a Gallup Certified Strength Coach.
 See our EVENTS section to find out about upcoming Strengths-based training events.

 Northshore & Southshore Counseling and Wellness has a second location in Metairie to provide individual, family and group therapy for New Orleans, Metairie, Kenner and the surrounding areas.
 Our office on Metairie Road is easy to reach from Uptown, Downtown, or Metairie.

 Appointments are available for new clients as well as for the convenience of existing clients from our Mandeville location who work or are frequently in the Metro New Orleans area.
 Looking at a lender to help your financing check this out paydayloansafe.com.

 If you are a resident of the Greater New Orleans area seeking counseling for marriage, family, relationships, addiction, bipolor disorder, collaborative divorce, medication management, assessment for ADHD, ADD or PTSD, schedule an appointment by calling or contacting our therapy office today.